 EXPERIENCE & EXPERTISE

-Narika acted for the defendant in a construction dispute matter.
+Acted for the defendant in a construction dispute matter.
 Identified early in engagement that the company that was named was not the entity which performed the work, and the limitation period had now passed.
 Negotiated for proceedings to be dismissed by consent with no order as to costs.